LAST UPDATED: May 5, 2020

 HOW WOULD LABARCHIVES SHARE ANY INFORMATION COLLECTED?

 LabArchives shares information with your consent or to provide any services that you have requested or authorized.
-LabArchives and its affiliates may, from time to time, share information about other products with you and/or services that we think you may find to be of interest if you have consented to receive such information.
-If you wish to change the types of communications you receive from us by email, you may do so by contacting email@example.com, or by clicking on the unsubscribe link in these types of communications.
+LabArchives may, from time to time, send you information about other LabArchives products and/or services that we think you may find to be of interest if you have consented to receive such information.
+LabArchives does not share any end-user information with any affiliates.
+If you wish to change the types of communications you receive from us by email, you may do so by contacting firstname.lastname@example.org, or by clicking on the unsubscribe link in these types of communications.

 We may provide access to any personally identifiable information and/or data in the event an external agency makes a legitimate, verified legal request to access it.
 This would include requests resulting from, but not limited to, the receipt of a court order, warrant, subpoena or other legal process.
 In such cases, the owners and/or administrators of the any information or data being requested would be notified unless such notification is prohibited by law, is counterproductive or when extreme circumstances exist that involve danger of death or serious injury to anyone.
 When possible, external agencies would be provided access to a secondary copy of any data so that the original LabArchives data remains intact.